-Atlas' approach to risk management is guided by a number of principles.
+Atlas Group's approach to RM is guided by a number of principles.
 These include risk transparency, proportionality, management accountability, independent oversight, fit and proper as well as risk awareness and culture.
 Risk management is embedded into the culture of the organisation with all staff playing an active role in the management of risk as defined within their accountability profiles.

 The implementation of risk management at the operational level includes the identification, evaluation and assessment of risks, and the resulting risk response and monitoring.
-This broad fourstage RM Process is emphasised with all Atlas staff in training and workshops that is to be also applied in decision-making, objective setting and project management with the aim of ensuring such is embedded into the Group's risk culture:
+This broad fourstage RM Process is emphasised with all the Group's staff in training and workshops that is to be also applied in decision-making, objective setting and project management with the aim of ensuring such is embedded into the Group's risk culture: